 At Sullivan Papain Block McGrath & Cannavo P.C., we are committed to helping people who have been injured due to the negligence of medical professionals.
-Our medical malpractice departments are staffed by highly skilled and experienced attorneys.
+Our medical malpractice departments are staffed by highly skilled and experienced lawyers.

-When To Hire A Medical Malpractice Attorney?
+When To Hire A Medical Malpractice Lawyer?

 Medical professionals have a responsibility to provide quality care to each patient they serve.
 When hospitals, doctors, nurses and medical staff fail to perform their duties with the highest level of competence and care, their patients may suffer serious or fatal injuries.